For working notaries · Read time 6 min

 If you decide this isn't for you.

 No contracts.
 No commitment terms.
 No "founding member" lock-in.
-If Smoothquill turns out not to be what you wanted, you can deactivate your account from your dashboard.
-Your earnings to date are paid out normally.
-We don't hold anything.
+If Smoothquill turns out not to be what you wanted, stop taking jobs and walk away — flip your availability off and that's it.

-If you come back later, your account is reactivated with the same standing you left with — including the founding-cohort rate, if you had it.
+If you come back later, you're welcome back on the same terms you left with — including the founding-cohort rate, if you had it.

 Why we don't lock in